Objective Guide · Andes

 Does a Cotopaxi plan need to be personalised to me?

 Yes, in five specific ways: your starting fitness, your trip start date (where the taper lands), the progressive pack weight build, one 8+ hour rehearsal day placed 4-6 weeks out, and the descent eccentric load calibrated to 1033m (3,390 ft) of glacier descent on tired legs.
-A static 12-week plan does not adapt to the week you missed because of work travel.
-An adaptive plan that knows your data and your trip date can re-shape the build around real life.

 Can I train for Cotopaxi with a full-time job?